Kiefer Ravena: NLEX Road Warriors (2017–2021)

-Shiga Lakestars/Lakes (2021–present)
+Shiga Lakestars/Lakes (2021–2024)

-The Shiga Lakestars of Japan's B. League announced on June 2, 2021 that they have signed in Ravena as their Asian import.
-However Ravena's move to the Lakestars was uncertain, since he is bound by a Uniform Player Contract (UPC) he had signed with NLEX and the PBA.
+The Shiga Lakestars of Japan's B. League announced on June 2, 2021, that they have signed in Ravena as their Asian import.
+However, Ravena's move to the Lakestars was uncertain, since he is bound by a Uniform Player Contract (UPC) he had signed with NLEX and the PBA.
 The contract does not allow Ravena to move to another league.
-The PBA blocked the move, with its board ruling on June 5, that Ravena had to honor his contract with NLEX.
+The PBA blocked the move, with its board ruling on June 5 that Ravena had to honor his contract with NLEX.
 On July 24, he was finally allowed to join the Lakestars, once the Road Warriors' campaign in the 2021 PBA Philippine Cup has ended.
 On September 25, NLEX formally released Ravena which allowed him to join the Lakestars full-time.
 On October 2, he made his debut against the San-en NeoPhoenix and his brother Thirdy, recording 11 points, 8 assists, and 3 steals in a 93–83 win.

 On August 8, 2022, Ravena re-signed with the Lakes.
-Further details of the deal were not divulged.
+After the 2022–23 season, the team was relegated to the B2 League.

+On May 24, 2023, Ravena signed a one-year contract extension with the team.